 A Rich Legacy of Excellence

+Our founder, Gwen Riches, started Pinewood as an after-school arts program.
+As her students learned to see their world from new angles – by performing, singing, and dancing on stage, as well as by painting, drawing, and sculpting – their performance improved in all areas of their education.
 Today, on every Pinewood campus, Gwen Riches’ philosophy shines through more vibrantly than ever.
-Students from kindergarten through twelfth grade study drama, take part in plays and musicals, and learn a variety of increasingly complex visual arts techniques.
+Students from kindergarten through 12th grade study drama, take part in plays and musicals, and learn a variety of increasingly complex visual arts techniques.
 The results speak volumes.
 Our students express themselves confidently, respectfully, and vividly, not only with their peers, but with adults.
 This ability gives them a huge advantage when they enter college—and for the rest of their lives.

 The first objective of our performing arts program is to help our students grow as confident, clear communicators.
 Each year, every student in kindergarten through 6th grade participates in a well-rehearsed, finely tuned class play.
 Parents are invited to volunteer as costume designers, makeup artists, and stagehands in these productions.
 When it comes time for performances, our students are thrilled to show their families all that they've accomplished.
 We love to watch our students blossom as they grow within our encouraging and fun drama program.